amyli785/fritter-backend/README.md

 **Returns**

-- The user's list of group objects, including the group members
+- an array of objects with details of the user's view groups, including the group members

 **Throws**